casper-network/docs/source/docs/casper/operators/setup.md

 The default location for executables from the Debian package install is `/usr/bin`.

-- `casper-client` - A client for interacting with the Casper network
+- `casper-client` - A client for interacting with a Casper network
 - `casper-node-launcher` - The launcher application which starts the `casper-node` as a child process

 ### `/etc/casper/` {#etccasper}